GBLille/MassiveFold/README.md

 # Usage
 ## Example
-By default, MassiveFold runs with the same parameters as AlphaFold2, however it uses all the versions of neural network model parameters for complexes and not only the ones of the last version.
+By default, MassiveFold runs with the same parameters as AlphaFold2, except it uses all the versions of neural network model parameters for complexes and not only the ones of the last version.

-Here is an example how to run a multimer prediction with all versions of neural network model parameters, without templates, activating dropout at inference, with 20 recycles maximum and early stop tolerance set to 0.2 Angströms.
+Here is an example how to run a multimer prediction with all versions of neural network model parameters, without templates, activating dropout at inference in both Evoformer and structure module, with 100 recycles maximum and early stop tolerance set to 0.1 Angströms.

 ```bash
 python3 ./run_alphafold.py